 I wanted to thank you for the opportunity to come to your office and speak about the position of developer advocate with you.
 It was excellent to hear about Google’s developer advocate team, and to learn more about how the position would work.
 The way in which your developer advocate teams are so closely associated with your programming team sounds like an ideal work environment.

 The developer advocate role sounds rewarding, especially due to the mentorship opportunities offered by your company.
-I believe that my experience as a developer advocate at Airbnb, as well as my computer science degree, would make me a good candidate for this position.
+My experience as a developer advocate at Airbnb, as well as my computer science degree, makes me a good candidate for this position.

 I look forward to hearing back from you, and potentially working together in the future.
 If you have any follow-up questions, do not hesitate to email me at firstname.lastname@example.org.

-Writing a thank-you letter after an interview is a good way to set yourself apart from the crowd, and show that you are grateful for the opportunity you were given to interview with a business.
+Writing a thank-you letter after an interview is a good way to set yourself apart from the crowd.
+The gesture will you show that you are grateful for the opportunity to have an interview.

-In this article, we’ve discussed how you could write a thank-you letter or email, but there is another approach worth mentioning that you could use: send a handwritten note.
+In this article, we’ve discussed how you could write a thank-you letter or email.
+However, there is another approach worth mentioning: consider sending a handwritten note.

 Thank-you letters allow you to set a positive tone after an interview.
-By using the templates we have written, you should be able to effectively thank an interviewer for their time, and remind you why you are a good fit for the job.
+Using the templates in this article, you will thank the interviewer for their time effectively.
+You will also remind them why you are a good fit for the job.